devustine/Maths-CS-1st-Semester/Introduction-to-set-theory.md

 ### When is the Roster notation method used?
 - It is used when the set is finite.
 In other words, when the number of elements in the set is not much.
 - Every element is written explicitly.
-This means when listen elements in a set using the roster notation method, you will have to list out all the elements one by one.
+This means when listing elements in a set using the roster notation method, you will have to list out all the elements one by one.
 For example if the elements of a set is **1,2,3,4**.
 You do not list it as **A = {some small numbers}**, it should be listed this way **A = 1,2,3,4**
+- The order of the set does not matter, but duplicates are not allowed.
+For example set A = {1,2,3} is the same as Set A = {3,2,1} so the order or the way the elements are arranged, does not matter.
+Also, duplicates are not allowed for example sets like this set A = {1,1,2,3}.
+This is not allowed because 1 was written twice.